mkudija/mkudija.github.io/reading-notes/_md/Some Reading Quotes.md

 <br>
 > Books are food for the souls of men. <br> –Prior of the Grande Chartreuse[^Hugo]

-[^Hugo]: Katy Beebe, [*Brother Hugo and the Bear*](https://www.amazon.com/Brother-Hugo-Bear-Katy-Beebe/dp/0802854079) (Grand Rapids: Erdmans Books, 2014), 6.
+[^Hugo]: Katy Beebe, *[[~Brother Hugo and the Bear|Brother Hugo and the Bear]]* (Grand Rapids: Erdmans Books, 2014), 6.
 The prior's full quote is "Of course you may borrow our copy of St. Augustine's Letters.
 Just remember that books are food for the souls of men, not for the stomachs of bears."

 <br>
 > Books are the food and water of the mind.<br> –Charles J. Chaput[^chaput]